xsbee/libido/README.rst

 How to play around?
 ~~~~~~~~~~~~~~~~~~~

-If you have built examples, then a ``libido-query`` tool have been generated, invoke ``-h`` method on it to look what you can do with it.
+If you have built examples, then a ``libido-query`` tool have been generated in build directory, invoke ``-h`` method on it to look what you can do with it.
 For example, you can query a list of uncensored titles like this.

 .. code-block:: sh